-While the most frequently discussed implementation of these telemedicine programs is in mental health, primary care and medical specialists can also look forward to using technology to deliver care to patients who may be remote or located in rural areas.
+While the most frequently discussed implementation of these telehealth software programs is in mental health, primary care and medical specialists can also look forward to using technology to deliver care to patients who may be remote or located in rural areas.
 As long as the care is medically necessary and within the standard of treatment, all Veterans Affairs beneficiaries qualify.

 The rule further states:

 “By providing health care services by telehealth from one State to a beneficiary located in another State or within the same State, whether that beneficiary is located at a VA medical facility or in his or her own home, VA can use its limited health care resources most cost efficiently.”

 Why Does It Matter?

 With considerable provider shortages and often long wait times at VA facilities across the country, telehealth provides an alternative while still offering quality medical care to our nation’s veterans.
 Up until the rule change, VA facilities were required to follow state laws for licensing and practice that limited providers within the system from accessing patients who may be over state lines or located in the home.
 Facilities that did have the specialists or staff were unable to assist locations that were underserved.
 The rule change means that “providers may exercise their authority to provide health care through the use of telehealth, notwithstanding any State laws, rules, licensure, registration, or certification requirements to the contrary.”